-20 3.6 The forests at best parameters
+3.6 The forests at best parameters

-To examine the implications of using each observation separately to tune the simulator, we use the emulator to project the each forest at the set of "best" inputs: those where the simulator reproduces each forest with a very small tolerance of error.
-We then use the emulator to project the Amazon forest fraction using the "best" parameters for each forest, and the forest fraction for each of those forests using the "best" parameters for the Amazon in Fig. 11.
+To examine the implications of using each observation separately to tune the model, we use the emulator to project the forest at the set of "best" inputs for the alternative forests.
+We find input parameters where the model reproduces each forest, with a very small tolerance of error.
+We then use the emulator to project the Amazon forest fraction using the "best" parameters for each forest, and the forest fraction for each of those forests using the "best" parameters for the Amazon in Fig. 12.
 As there is some uncertainty, due to emulator uncertainty and a small tolerance to error, these are plotted as histograms.

-We find that the using the best set of parameters as defined for each non-Amazon forest would likely lead to an underestimate of the Amazon forest fraction by around 50%, compared to the observed fraction (around 0.3, compared to an observation of around 0.6).
-Conversely, using the best parameters as defined for the Amazon leads to an overestimate of the other forests - around 0.3 for the tropical forests, and 0.15 for the North American forest - even though the observed aggregate forest fraction is very similar for the tropical forests.
+We find that the using the best set of parameters as defined for each non-Amazon forest would most likely lead to an underestimate of the Amazon forest fraction by around 50%, compared to the observed fraction (around 0.3, compared to an observation of around 0.6).
+Conversely, using the best parameters as defined for the Amazon leads to an overestimate of the

+10 other forests - around 0.3 for the tropical forests, and 0.15 for the North American forest.
+This occurs even even though the observed aggregate forest fraction is very similar for the tropical forests.

 To further explore this difference, we project the "best" set of input parameters, found using the Amazon and African forest to match the simulator against, over a map of the entire FAMOUS land surface.
 In each case, an independent emulator is trained on the ensemble for each grid box.
-The maps of the mean forest fraction for each parameter set, and the difference between them, is shown in Fig. 12.
+The maps of the mean forest fraction for each parameter set, and the difference between them, is shown in Fig. 13.

-Even using the "best" Amazon parameters, the simulator underestimates the Amazon coverage in the North East of South America.
-This makes it very difficult to simulate a sensible forest fraction, even when overestimating the forest fraction in places where the simulator does have forest cover.
+We see that even using the "best" Amazon parameters, the simulator underestimates the Amazon coverage in the North East of South America.
+This makes it very difficult to approach a sensible forest fraction, even when boosting the forest fraction in places where the model does have forest cover.